gdt050579/AppCUI-rs/docs/chapter-4/menu/checkbox.md

 ## Example

-The following code creates a mnu with 3 menu items (of type checkbox).
+The following code creates a menu with 3 menu items (of type checkbox).
 Notice that we had to initialize the application with support for menus.

 ```rs
 use appcui::prelude::*;